McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 - An accurate drift correction will allow the study to continue
 - If the error is too large (i.e., long white lines), we need to redo calibration & validation

+## Starting the Program

+- Open VsCode (u can put like a symbol here)
+- Open up your project folder with **File -> Open Recent...** function.
+- Then, look for your project folder name.
+- Then bring up Terminal in VSCode with **View -> Terminal function.** You will see a Terminal panel appears at the bottom.
+- Use Up Arrow key to navigate to the specific file.
+Once found the file, press Enter/Return key to run the program
+- Now you will see a Welcome window showing up.
+The window lists several key information, such as participant ID.
+Note the ID down!!
+- Click OK to start the program.

+## Short Cuts

+- Press q to skip the initial text (you will not see them. - Text here refers to the text shown on the monitor the participant is looking at)
+- Press the right Arrow key to skip the initial animation after skipping the animation, press Enter to bring eye tracker view to the participant monitor.
+- C for Calibration.
+- V for Validation